-One reason architects are good at this is because curating an exhibition involves planning, storytelling, functionality, lighting and construction.
-It may also involve engineering, structural calculations, tracking construction timelines, permit applications and cost control.
+One reason architects are good at this is that curating an exhibition involves planning, storytelling, functionality, lighting, and construction.
+It may also involve engineering, structural calculations, tracking construction timelines, permit applications, and cost control.

 In this event, William Lim will discuss how he has curated two recent exhibitions: Shining Moment at Tang Contemporary Foundation and A Year of Lost and Found at Grotto Fine Arts, from conception to set up and installation.